 The Graduate Management Admissions Test (GMAT) was created and is administered by the Graduate Management Admission Council (GMAC).
 It is designed to help graduate business schools assess the qualifications of applicants for advanced study in business and management.

 Tests measuring professional abilities

-Is an international professional designation offered by the CFA Institute of USA (formerly known as AIMR) to financial analysts who complete a series of three examinations.
+Chartered Financial Analyst (CFA) is an international professional designation offered by the CFA Institute of USA (formerly known as AIMR) to financial analysts who complete a series of three examinations.
 Candidates must have a Bachelor’s degree (or equivalent), be in the final year of their Bachelor’s degree programme, or have at least four years’ qualified, professional work experience in order to take the exams.
 To become a "CFA Charterholder", candidates must pass all three exams and agree to comply with the code of ethics.
 CFA charterholders must also agree to adhere to a strict Code of Ethics and Standards governing their professional conduct.

 Certified Public Accountant (CPA) is the statutory title of qualified accountants in the United States who have passed the Uniform Certified Public Accountant Examination and have met additional state education and experience requirements for certification as a CPA.
 In most U.S. states, only CPAs who are licensed are permitted to provide to the public attestation (including auditing) of opinions onfinancial statements.
 The exceptions to this rule are Arizona, Kansas, North Carolina and Ohio where, although the "CPA" designation is restricted, the practice of auditing is not.

 Discover the advantages of choosing a specific type of GRE test.

 A new solution for test takers affected by the coronavirus (Covid-19) pandemic.